lxj1999/lxj1999.github.io/_pages/about.md

 - *2023.03 - 2023.04*, Comparison of Solvers in Solving SDP (Semi-definite Program) Problems, NUS
   - Utilized SDPT3 solver and SeDuMi solver on CVX interface in Matlab to solve the pure primal form of SDP.
 - *2020.02 - 2020.12*, Swarm Intelligence Algorithms in Solving Flexible Job Shop Scheduling Problem (FJSP), XJTU
-  - Designed a data generation method for eight workpieces, six machine tools, and six processes for the FJSP problem.
+  - Designed an FJSP data generation method with eight workpieces, six machines, and six jobs.
-  - Utilized genetic algorithm (GA), ant colony optimization algorithm (ACO) and particle swarm optimization algorithm (PSO) to solve the FJSP problem.
+  - Utilized genetic algorithm, ant colony optimization algorithm and particle swarm optimization algorithm respectively to solve the FJSP problem with randomly-generated datasets.
   - Plotted Gantt charts for the FJSP problem.
 - *2020.02 - 2020.07*, Roll to Roll (R2R) Machine Measurement System Design, XJTU
   - Utilized SolidWorks to disassemble the given R2R machine model and identified optimal locations for pressure sensors.